 Reliant Medical Group

-There’s no doubt that social distancing is helping to “flatten the curve” and save lives during the Covid-19 crisis.
-However, there is a psychological cost people pay when we lose so many of our everyday connections with people.
+It’s undeniable that social distancing has helped to “flatten the curve” and save lives during the COVID-19 crisis.
+However, there is a psychological cost we pay when we lose so many of our everyday connections with people.
 The toll is especially hard on those who had fewer social connections before the pandemic.
 Unfortunately, this is often the case with many seniors.

-One of the most difficult things about the Covid-19 pandemic is that it has taken us out of the daily routines we enjoy so much whether it’s going to the gym, eating at a favorite place for lunch, or visiting relatives on Sunday, these activities can be fulfilling.
+One of the most difficult things about the COVID-19 pandemic is that it has taken us out of the daily routines we enjoy so much.
+Whether it’s going to the gym, eating at a favorite place for lunch, or visiting relatives on Sunday, these activities can be fulfilling.
 For this reason, it’s important for people to develop new activities they find fulfillment in.
-Broadly, these should be easy to start and not overly challenging.
-Ideally, they should also generate a sense of accomplishment.
-The last thing we want to do is increase stress and frustration by taking on something difficult.
+In general, these activities should not be overly challenging, and they should also generate a sense of accomplishment.
+Unless you enjoy a challenge, you may want to avoid activities that increase stress and frustration.
 Some activities to consider include:

 - Drawing and painting

 While finding new activities is great, it’s also important to keep your social connections strong, even if they can’t be in person.
 Many people enjoy keeping in touch with loved ones using Facetime, Zoom, Facebook Portal, and other online services.
 If you have an elderly parent or relative, it can be a good idea to help them with these platforms so they have a way to enjoy family and friends, even it is only virtually for the time being.